The Blacklist

 NBC · Drama · The Blacklist is ended

 The Blacklist works because of Raymond Reddington.
-He is charming, ruthless, and almost always the smartest person in the room, and the show is smart enough to keep him that way.
-The procedural hook, a new criminal from the list each week, gives the series a reliable structure, but the real draw is the ongoing mystery around Reddington's past and his inexplicable fixation on Elizabeth Keen.
-Fans come for the cases and stay for the mythology.
+He is charming, ruthless, and almost always the smartest person in the room, and the show knows it.
+The procedural structure, a new name from the list each week, gives the series a reliable rhythm, but it's the tension between Red and the FBI, and the slow unraveling of who Elizabeth Keen really is, that keeps fans hooked.
+It's a show about power: who has it, who thinks they have it, and what people are willing to do to hold onto it.

 The best shows like The Blacklist